TraceMachina/nativelink/CONTRIBUTING.md

 ## Conduct

-Native Link Code of Conduct is available in the [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) file.
+NativeLink Code of Conduct is available in the [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) file.